Ashish-Naithani/Final-Project/README.md

 # Data Analytics & Machine Learning Projects

-This repository contains two projects developed during my role as a Data Analyst at Elite Labs.
+This repository contains two projects developed during my role as a Data Analyst at Elevate Labs.
 Each project is organized into its own branch for better structure and focus.

 ## 📂 Projects Overview
 1. Global CO₂ Emission Tracker 🌍